Ureeshah-Moodley/angular-hello-world/README.md

     and display the appropriate data.

 3. Paginate the table to show ten rows at a time.
-4. Add a filter to filter the rows by the title
+4. Add a filter to filter the rows by the title.
-5. Add a sort header to the Price and Rating columns
+5. Add a sort header to the Price and Rating columns/

 ## Basic PSG CI